flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 simple, right?
 It turns out that this is SURPRISINGLY DIFFICULT.
 A little while ago, you see, an artificial intelligence, untethered to any Sleeper body, was born in the construct and eventually got loose (proving, once again, that humanity can't have nice things).
-Long story short, this entity is now in Empress Jamyl's head.
+Long story short, this entity lodged itself in Empress Jamyl's head, presumably up until the time of her death.
 For long story... long, take a peek at *Templar One* and some [nifty](https://wiki.eveonline.com/en/wiki/And_I_Shall_Hide_%28Chronicle%29) [chronicles](https://wiki.eveonline.com/en/wiki/And_I_Shall_Hide_-_Alternate_%28Chronicle%29).
-This so-called Other's intentions are, for now, unknown to everyone.
+The Other's intentions aren't known, but it sure seems like the Drifters weren't a big fan of it.

 In character, we know that the Sleepers once inhabited the Ani constellation, and we know that at some point they moved on to Anoikis.
 While we do not know